PowerUpSkills/ICEBREAKER/README.md

 1. Share the main URL with team members
 2. They enter their name and proceed through the questionnaire
 3. Each participant selects an avatar and answers all questions
+4. For location questions, they can use the autocomplete feature to find places
-4. Their responses are saved to Firebase
+5. Their responses are saved to Firebase automatically

 ### For the Facilitator